yaringal/barista-assist/README.md

 5. Select the SwitchBot attached to the brew button.
 6. Set the maximum shot safety timeout.

-Recipe, PI and stop compensation are deliberately **not** duplicated in the setup flow; edit them from the Barista Assist entities/dashboard.
+Recipe, PI and stop compensation are deliberately **not** set in the setup flow; edit them from the Barista Assist entities/dashboard.

 ### Add the dashboard once